About

 Hard-working students

-Values
+Our Values

 Education

-Education is the most strategic investment for effective and long-term community development and individual empowerment
+Education is the most strategic investment for effective and long-term community development and individual empowerment.

 We financially support 100% of all school fees for 50+ youth annually.
 Our U.S.-based and Samburu boards include numerous educators and individuals affiliated with educational institutions, who can make strategic decisions about how to best support our youth academically.